hpfem/hermes/doc/src/hermes2d/benchmarks-nist/nist-05.rst

 Model problem
 ~~~~~~~~~~~~~

-This is a heat conduction problem in a nonhomogeneous material.
-It comes with an anisotropic solution and
+This problem models heat conduction in a battery with nonhomogeneous materials.
+The solution has multiple
-multiple singularities.
-The following sketch shows the geometry and different materials:
+point singularities in the interior of the domain.
+The domain is the rectangle shown in the following figure;
+the numbered regions indicate the areas of different material constants.

 .. image:: nist-05/battery_domain.png
    :align: center